 WIFE] I can you!

 No!
 I can do on my own.
 The is on my house.
-I can lift the spell, The is on my house.
+Only I can the spell, The is on my house.
 [BAKER'S No, no, the is on our house.
 We must lift the together, The is on our house!
-Now tell me am I to return with?
-WIFE] Ugh, You remember?
-The cow as as milk, The as red as blood, The hair as as corn, The as pure as gold- The cow as as milk, The as red as blood, The as yellow as corn, The as pure as gold...
-I still to go to the Festival, But how am I to get to the Festival?
-The cow as as milk, The as red as blood, The hair as yellow as I know!
-I'll Mother's grave, The at the willow tree, And tell her I just to Go to the Festival...
+Now tell me what am I to with?
+WIFE] Ugh, You don't The cow as as milk, The as red as blood, The as yellow as corn, The as pure as gold- The cow as as milk, The as red as blood, The hair as as corn, The as pure as gold...
+I wish to go to the Festival, But how am I ever to get to the The cow as as milk, The as red as blood, The hair as yellow as I know!
+I'll Mother's grave, The at the willow tree, And her I just want to Go to the Festival...
 The slipper as as gold...
-The cow, the cape, The as pure as gold- WIFE] The hair-!
+The cow, the cape, The slipper as pure as WIFE] The hair-!
 [CINDERELLA & the woods, It's to go, It may be all In vain, know.
-Into the But so, I to take the journey.
-[CINDERELLA, BAKER & the woods, The is straight, You it well, But who can [BAKER & Into the woods to lift the Into the to visit Mother- [JACK'S the woods to sell the cow!
+Into the But so, I have to the journey.
+[CINDERELLA, & WIFE] the woods, The is straight, You it well, But who can & WIFE] Into the to lift the spell- Into the woods to visit MOM] Into the woods to the cow!

 To get the money!